Klace/stable-diffusion-webui-instruct-pix2pix/README.md

 After loading the model you can use the extension.

 ![image](https://user-images.githubusercontent.com/26013475/215627091-f8ee97f4-0e95-4845-8086-e77c413e0379.png)

 Model does not work with img2img or txt2img.
-Merging is possible but requires modification to extras.py (out of scope for now)
+Merging with other 1.5 models is possible but results are mixed at best.

 Embeddings for 1.5 work, as does emphasis.
+Advanced prompting features from webui are not implemented.

-Todo: Sampler selection
+Todo: Integrate with img2img instead of an extension :)

 Feel free to use my modified Image Browser extension for native browsing support (and enhanced sort and filter features compared to normal repo):